PSSUN/MuleDoc/docs/introduction.md

 The framework provides attention-based ranking and effect scores at both cell-level and cell-type-level, enabling direct biological interpretation of candidate SNVs.

+### 3.4 Context-aware relative perturbation scoring

+Mule measures the relative perturbation strength between SNVs under different cellular backgrounds, keeping the comparison at single-cell resolution rather than collapsing effects into a single bulk-level score.

 ---

 ## 4. Intended Use Cases

 This method is intended for settings where:

-- single-cell or spatial transcriptomic expression matrices are available,
+- single-cell expression matrices are available, preferably from full-length protocols;
-- SNV evidence matrices can be built from BAM/VCF at cell (or spot) level,
+- SNV evidence matrices can be built from BAM/VCF data at the cell level;
-- the goal is perturbation effect estimation rather than simple co-occurrence statistics.
+- the goal is to estimate perturbation effects rather than simple co-occurrence statistics.

 Continue with **Getting Started** for environment setup and a minimal reproducible run.